HOME

 Reproduced courtesy of The Francis Frith Collection

-The road bridge crossing the river near the church at Godalming is Boarden Bridge (GR: SU967442) which took over from the simple wooden footbridge that could carry little more than a man and a small horse, and which had been the only crossing at the west of the town until Charterhouse School moved here in the 19th century.
-The new brick bridge carrying Borough Road became known locally as the ‘Lunatic Bridge’ because the borough council in its infinite wisdom designed the bridge with large arches high enough to allow boats to pass through, a complete waste of taxpayers money because the river was far too shallow for anything larger than a punt to navigate, and even that would risk grounding.
+The bridge became known locally as the ‘Lunatic Bridge’ because the borough council in its infinite wisdom designed it with large arches high enough to allow boats to pass through, a complete waste of taxpayers money because the river was far too shallow for anything larger than a punt to navigate, and even that would risk grounding.
 The Godalming Navigation built in the previous century terminates half a mile downstream and there were never any plans to extend it further.
-The original wooden bridge resting on brick and rubble piles still remains today as public footbridge.

 Early Autumn by Stephen Goddard